Victoriajuszkiewicz/Visit-Baldur-s-Gate/README.md

 - 360-Degree Photos and Videos

 ## to do:
-- contact us grey not black why?
-- contact us button changed colour itself hello??
 - footer styling
+- contact us function to send form handle form
+- total basket styling , functions
-- about us section finish (add cards and animation)
+- about styling
-- hidden gems start (cards + map)
-- hidden gems styling
+- responsivness
-- read more function?? animation maybe?
-- stays cards with price